bevy_ecs::system

 fn example_system(mut commands: Commands) {

-// Create a new empty entity and retrieve its id.
+// Create a new empty entity.

-// Create another empty entity, then add some component to it
+// Create another empty entity.

 commands.spawn_empty()